“Be who you want to be. Don’t let anyone else influence that.” -Jane Holiday

 “I think you’re running away.
 It’s childish.
 I’ve met a dozen girls like you in AA who have your story.
 What’s the use of running when the inevitable is to take responsibility for your life?
 You got to face your fears.
 You’re being rebellious.
 You’ve probably been this way all your life.
 Smoking meth then pissing off your parents, making them worry about you.
 What’s the use of doing all that?
 What are you rebelling against?”

-You are a bit shocked how direct Aaron is but that is also why you like him the way you do.
+You are a bit shocked at how direct Aaron is, but that is also why you like him the way you do.

 “You’re probably right,” you say to him.
 “I don’t want to come back home.”

 “Come back home.
 It’s the right thing to do.
-You’re family, friends, and community are all here.”
+Your family, friends, and community are all here.”

 “I want to isolate.”